 ½ cup + 2 TBL sweetened condensed milk

 If cooking indoors, preheat oven to 350 degrees.
-If cooking with charcoal, use 9 coals on the bottom and 12 coals on the top.
-Use a parchment paper liner to easily remove the brownie once it is done cooking.
+If cooking with charcoal, use 9 hot coals on the bottom and 12 hot coals on the top of the dutch oven.
+Use a parchment paper dutch oven liner to easily remove the brownie once it is done cooking.
 It also makes for a beautiful presentation.

 **A word about coals.
-I prefer to use lighter-fluid-free charcoal coals and using the HomeRight fire starter.
+I prefer to use lighter-fluid-free charcoal briquettes and using the HomeRight fire starter.
 It makes my coals ready within a few minutes (sans lighter fluid taste/smell — extra bad with baked goods) instead of needing to wait a half an hour for them to all get an ash layer.
 If Dutch Oven cooking is something you do frequently (or wish you could do MORE frequently), I totally recommend checking it out!

 Be sure to check out our full post on dutch oven & outdoor cooking.

-We generally choose a fudge or milk chocolate brownie as the base for the brownie (layer one) Mix it up in a bowl (you could always use a stand mixer — something like a Bosch or a Kitchenaid), or if you are out in the woods, mix it up in your warm dutch oven after you melt or soften the butter.
-Once the brownie batter is mixed spread it out to cover the bottom of the dutch oven and cook it for 14-15 minutes.
+We generally choose a fudge or milk chocolate brownie as the base for the brownie (layer one) Mix it up in a bowl (you could always use a stand mixer — something like a Bosch or a Kitchenaid), or if you are out in the woods, mix it up in your warm dutch oven after you soften or melt butter.
+Once the brownie mixture is ready, spread it out to cover the bottom of the dutch oven and cook it for 14-15 minutes.
 Remove the Dutch oven from the heat and uncover it.

-You’re going to alternate layers of dry (things like graham crackers, pretzles, oreos, coconut)
+You’re going to alternate layers of dry ingredients (things like graham crackers, pretzels, Oreos, coconut, pecans, walnuts)

-with wet layers (chocolate chips — because they melt, peanut butter)
+with wet layers (chocolate chips — because they melt, peanut butter, marshmallow creme, caramel)